 In normal operation, Gig Performer loads all plugins for all rackspaces and does some optimization to reduce the impact of hosting a large number of plugins simultaneously while still allowing you to switch quickly from one rackspace to another.
 However, this comes at the cost of RAM and CPU usage, which may create issues in systems with limited resources and/or significant audio hosting requirements.
 The possible alternative - loading just one rackspace (i.e. one set of plugins) at a time - would certainly reduce RAM and CPU requirements considerably, but at the cost of having to wait while each new rackspace is loaded.

 To activate this feature, open the General Options and turn on the Predictive loading toggle button.
-When this feature is activated, the Limit to maximum of field appears; here specify the maximum number of rackspaces that will be pre-loaded around the currently selected rackspace; you can select an odd value between 3 and 49.
-If your value is 7, that means that the current rackspace as well as the next three and previous three rackspaces are also loaded and instantly accessible:
+When this feature is activated, the Limit to maximum of field appears; here specify the maximum number of rackspaces that will be pre-loaded around the currently selected rackspace; you can select an odd value between 1 and 49.
+For example, if you set 1, then only the selected rackspace will be loaded; If you set 7, that means that the current rackspace as well as the next three and previous three rackspaces are also loaded and instantly accessible:

 In the example above, each time you click on a rackspace the Predicting... status appears, as indicated with (A); when seven rackspaces are loaded (the current rackspace plus three rackspaces before and three rackspaces after) the status changes to Loaded, as indicated with (B).
 The current rackspace is indicated with the green arrow, predicted rackspaces are indicated with the blue arrow, and rackspaces that are not currently loaded are indicated with the red arrow.